 Enter the social security number assigned specifically to the decedent.
 You cannot use the social security number assigned to the decedent's spouse.
-If the decedent did not have a social security number, the executor should obtain one for the decedent by filing Form SS-5 with a local Social Security Administration office.
+If the decedent did not have a social security number, the executor should obtain one for the decedent by filing Form SS-5, Application for Social Security Card, with a local Social Security Administration office.